circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 - Trigger separate `config.yml` configurations which exist outside the default parent `.circleci/` directory

 To use our Dynamic Configuration feature, you can add the key `setup` with a value of `true` to the top-level of your parent configuration file (in the `.circleci/` directory).
-This will designate that configuration as a `setup workflow` configuration.
+This will designate that `config.yaml` as a `setup workflow` configuration, enabling you and your team to get up and running with Dynamic Configuration.

 See the [Getting Started](#getting-started-with-dynamic-config-in-circleci) section below for more information.